-Abstentions and broker "non-votes" are included in the determination of the number of shares present at the 2021 Annual Meeting for quorum purposes.
+Abstentions and broker "non-votes" are included in the determination of the number of shares present at the Annual Meeting for quorum purposes.
 Abstentions will count as a vote against the proposals, other than for the election of directors (Proposal No. 1).
-Abstentions will not have an effect on the election of directors because directors are elected by a plurality of the shares present in person or represented by proxy at the 2021 Annual Meeting and entitled to vote.
-Broker "non-votes" are not counted in the tabulations of the votes cast or present at the 2021 Annual Meeting and entitled to vote on any of the proposals and therefore will have no effect on the outcome of the proposals.
+Abstentions will not have an effect on the election of directors because directors are elected by a plurality of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote.
+Broker "non-votes" are not counted in the tabulations of the votes cast or present at the Annual Meeting and entitled to vote on any of the proposals and therefore will have no effect on the outcome of Proposal Nos.
+1, 2 and 3 and will have the effect of a vote against Proposal No. 4.
 A broker "non-vote" occurs when a nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that item and has not received instructions from the beneficial owner.
-At the 2021 Annual Meeting, nominees will not have discretion to vote on Proposal Nos.
-1 (election of directors), 3 (advisory vote to approve executive compensation) and 4 (approval of an amendment to the Avid Bioservices, Inc. 2018 Omnibus Incentive Plan to increase the number of shares reserved thereunder), but will have discretion to vote on Proposal No. 2 (ratification of appointment of independent registered public accounting firm).
+At the Annual Meeting, nominees will not have discretion to vote on Proposal Nos.
+1 (election of directors), 3 (advisory vote to approve executive compensation) and 4 (the approval of an amendment to our Restated Certificate of Incorporation), but will have discretion to vote on Proposal No. 2 (ratification of appointment of independent registered public accounting firm).

 We encourage you to provide voting instructions on the proxy card or a provided voting instruction form to the brokerage firm, bank, broker-dealer, trustee, or other nominee that holds your shares by carefully following the instructions provided in their notice to you.
+Electronic voting will be possible during the meeting for anyone who wants to vote during the meeting.
+If you hold your shares in "street name", you must request a legal proxy from your bank or broker to vote during the meeting.